eljuanchosf/dearchiver/README.md

 Usage is very simple.

-Just for now the gem will only check the CRC of the following type of files:
+Just for now the gem will work only of the following type of files:

     .zip
     .rar
     .tar.gz
     .7z

+** TESTED ON Ubuntu 10.04 **: No idea how it is going to behave in other OS.

 ### Checking CRC